 Enjoy shopping at some of the most luxury brands in the world, featuring endless inspiration and style for local and international fashion enthusiasts.
 Take a stroll and window shop through the outdoor corridor or meet up with friends at John Howie Steak for a premier dining experience.

 Crossroad Bellevue is a one-of-a-kind shopping, dining, and entertainment destination that features live music, family fun, a farmer’s market and community events.
-Popular stores include Bed Bath & Beyond, Cost Plus World Market, Gamestop, and Pier 1 Imports.
+Popular stores include Bed Bath & Beyond, World Market, Gamestop, and Old Navy.

 Art and Culture